Hair Transplants in Canada: Complete Patient Guide (2026)

 13. Are hair transplants safe?

-14. Will I need more than one procedure?
+14. Will I need more than one hair transplant?

 Final Thoughts on Hair Transplants in Canada